-The third meeting of the 2008 IEEE TAB Periodicals Committee was held on 13 November 2008, at the Hyatt Regency New Brunswick, in New Brunswick, New Jersey, USA.
-Leung Tsang, IEEE TAB Periodicals Committee Chair (2008-2009), called the meeting to order at 1:07 pm EST. A list of attendees is attached.
+The second meeting of the 2008 IEEE TAB Periodicals Committee was held on 19 June 2008, at the Grand Hyatt Denver, in Denver, Colorado, USA.
+Leung Tsang, IEEE TAB Periodicals Committee Chair (2008-2009), called the meeting to order at 1:15 pm MDT.
+A list of attendees is attached.

-REVIEW AND ADOPTION OF AGENDA The agenda was approved as presented.
+REVIEW AND ADOPTION OF AGENDA Motion VI I was withdrawn from the agenda.
+It will come back in November 2008 for review.
+Otherwise, the agenda was approved as presented.

 CHAIR’S REMARKS Leung Tsang had no remarks and moved on to the business of the meeting.

 REPORT OF VICE PRESIDENT– IEEE PUBLICATION SERVICES AND PRODUCTS BOARD (PSPB) John Baillieul, Vice President of the IEEE Publication Services and Products Board (PSPB), discussed several issues that PSPB is working on, including open access and new business models for publishing.
 IEEE has literally reinvented the publishing business – just 10 years ago IEEE was starting to provide some papers electronically as PDF files and now electronic publishing is becoming the industry standard.
 Access models continue to be discussed.
 IEEE has a vast archive of information available 24 hours a day, 7 days a week which is a huge service to the worldwide community.
 IEEE also partners with other publishers.
 Issues for electronic commerce include deciding what you can charge for and what you cannot charge for and what people are willing to pay, especially when the perception of the internet is that most of the information should be free.
 IEEE is currently looking at different models for access that could result in needing to change other traditional IEEE policies including page charges.